Nasdanika/nasdanika.github.io/model/core/drawio/readme.md

 ## Page and element links

-Nasdanika Drawio API extends the concept of linking to pages to cross-document linking to pages and page elements by name or ID.
+Nasdanika Drawio API extends the concept of linking to pages to cross-document linking to pages and page elements by name, ID, or [SpEL](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#expressions) expression.
 Link targets (pages or elements) are available via ``getLinkTarget()`` method.

 Drawio page links have the following format: ``data:page/id,<page id>`` with ``page/id`` being the "media type" and ``<page id>`` being the "data" of a [Data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs).